Eight country-based residential colleges and one city-based residential college provide boarding services for country students.

 - support with their studies

-- high quality recreation and study facilities
+- high-quality recreation and study facilities

-- access to sport and other interests
+- access to sports and other interests

-- healthy, balance meals
+- healthy, balanced meals

 - a supportive and social environment in which to live.

 Your child is supervised by professional and experienced staff members who are responsible for the well-being of every boarder.
-They are dedicated to creating a wonderful boarding experience for your child and ensure a healthy balance between study and recreation.
+They are dedicated to creating a wonderful boarding experience for your child and they ensure a healthy balance between study and recreation.

 They also foster good communication between the residential college, boarders, school and families.